How the Innovation Process Works and How to Lead It

 Together, these preferences form the profile of a “driver,” and organizations tend to have a bias toward the driver profile for senior leadership positions.

 What does that mean?
-It means at higher levels of the organization, there might be a tendency to move from idea to implementation without sufficient clarification on what problem you’re solving, or without thinking through the solution.
-Knowing this, senior teams can pay more attention to these phases and make sure team members who advocate deeper clarification and better development are heard.
+It means at higher levels of the organization, there might be a tendency to move from idea to implementation without sufficient clarification on what problem you’re solving or without thinking through the solution.
+Knowing this, senior teams can pay more attention to these phases and make sure team members who advocate for deeper clarification and better development are heard.

 Ready to Take the Next Step?

-Help your people learn more about the innovation process and how to drive it forward for your business with Live Online Custom Leadership Training, tailored to your organization’s challenges.
-Available topics include Innovation & Breakthrough Thinking, Leading Through Change, Learning Agility, and more.
+Help your people learn more about the innovation process and how to drive it forward With a customized learning journey for your leaders using our research-backed modules.
+Available leadership topics include Change & Disruption, Collaboration & Teamwork, Innovation Leadership, Learning Agility, and more.